cern-fts/fts-rest/docs/api.md

 |----|-------------------------------------------------------|
 |200 |The request was generated succesfully                  |
 |403 |The requested delegation ID does not belong to the user|

+#### GET /delegation
+Render an HTML form to delegate the credentials

 #### PUT /delegation/{dlg_id}/credential
 Second step of the delegation process: put the generated certificate